dojo/docs/dojox/calendar.rst

 The date format patterns can be specified by setting view specific properties or functions defined in following view sections.

-**See specific view section for a list of available date/time format properties.**
+**See specific view section for a list of available date/time format properties of this view.**

 The calendar exposes an formatItemTimeFunc property allowing to format the time displayed on renderers.